rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 ### Jobs

 For our background jobs, there will be two main phases.
 In the first phase, events will be grouped or "claimed" by a job.
-Claiming events consists of assigning them a `group_id` and enqueuing a job, call it `EventsJob`, to carry out the actual target operation(s) for the events in that group.
-The `EventsJob` performs the second phase.
+Claiming events consists of assigning them a `group_id` and enqueuing a job, call it Events Job, to carry out the actual target operation(s) for the events in that group.
+The Events Job performs the second phase.
 It takes a `group_id` as an argument and selects the events with that `group_id`, probably `JOIN`ing other tables.
 Then, it performs the target operation and deletes the events with the given `group_id`.
 (That is, if the operation is successful.
 We'll address failures and retries [later](#failures-and-retries).)

-A simple implementation would have a scheduled `ClaimJob` that runs every few minutes or so and does the following
+A simple implementation would have a scheduled Claim Job that runs every few minutes or so and does the following

   1. Select `batch_size` number of IDs of unclaimed events (i.e., where `group_id` is `NULL`).
 If there are none, exit.
 Otherwise:
   2. Generate a `group_id` using `SecureRandom.uuid`.
   3. Issue a bulk update setting that `group_id` for those records.
-  4. Enqueue an `EventsJob` with `group_id` as an argument.
+  4. Enqueue an Events Job with `group_id` as an argument.
   5. Repeat until either all events in the table are claimed or we reach some configured limit of number of batches per job.
-This is to avoid very long-running jobs and/or overlap with the next scheduled job `ClaimJob`.
+This is to avoid very long-running jobs and/or overlap with the next scheduled job Claim Job.

 ![A simple two job set up with a looping claim job](images/two_jobs.png)

 The main benefit of this approach is that it is straightforward.
 It will probably work fine in cases where we have a consistent volume of events and where maximizing throughput is not a priority.
 However, there are some tradeoffs.

-The `ClaimJob` is not designed for concurrency.
-This puts a potentially significant limit on how quickly we can claim events and enqueue `EventsJobs`, since we query for unclaimed events one at a time.
-If we get a big spike in events such that these are being inserted at a faster rate than we are claiming them and we are limiting how many queries run per `ClaimJob`, the job will end before all events are claimed.
+The Claim Job is not designed for concurrency.
+This puts a potentially significant limit on how quickly we can claim events and enqueue Events Jobs, since we query for unclaimed events one at a time.
+If we get a big spike in events such that these are being inserted at a faster rate than we are claiming them and we are limiting how many queries run per Claim Job, the job will end before all events are claimed.
 The claiming process can fall behind, growing the size of the events table and possibly slowing down queries.
 It might take a while for these to catch up and claim all of the events after the spike subsides, delaying the target operation.

-Also, we could end up with multiple `ClaimJob`s running concurrently, unless we take measures[^1] to prevent this.
-There could be an unrelated backup of jobs in the same queue.  `ClaimJob`s would be enqueued on schedule, but if the backup is long enough, they would get stuck in the queue such that multiple `ClaimJob`s are enqueued before any one runs.
+Also, we could end up with multiple Claim Jobs running concurrently, unless we take measures[^1] to prevent this.
+There could be an unrelated backup of jobs in the same queue.
+Claim Jobs would be enqueued on schedule, but if the backup is long enough, they would get stuck in the queue such that multiple Claim Jobs are enqueued before any one runs.
 Once the backup subsides, they could get picked up by different worker threads and run concurrently.
 This presents a problem if the queries for unclaimed events do not include any concurrency controls, like row-level locking.
-Two `ClaimJob`s running concurrently could end up "claiming" the same events and overwriting each other's `group_id`s.
-This could have unexpected results, like an `EventJob` running with a `group_id` that no longer exists.
+Two Claim Jobs running concurrently could end up "claiming" the same events and overwriting each other's `group_id`s.
+This could have unexpected results, like an Events Job running with a `group_id` that no longer exists.

-To fix the potential concurrency issues with these queries, we can add the `FOR UPDATE SKIP LOCKED` phrase on our query for unclaimed events.  `FOR UPDATE` acquires a row-level lock on the batch of unclaimed records, which prevents another transaction (e.g., in a concurrent `ClaimJob`) from modifying that row until the current transaction ends.  `SKIP LOCKED` says what to do if this query encounters a row that already has a lock on it.
+To fix the potential concurrency issues with these queries, we can add the `FOR UPDATE SKIP LOCKED` phrase on our query for unclaimed events.  `FOR UPDATE` acquires a row-level lock on the batch of unclaimed records, which prevents another transaction (e.g., in a concurrent Claim Job) from modifying that row until the current transaction ends.  `SKIP LOCKED` says what to do if this query encounters a row that already has a lock on it.
 Namely, it skips it, behaving like the row doesn't exist for this query.
-This is fine for our purposes, since we only care that the record is being claimed by some single `ClaimJob`.
+This is fine for our purposes, since we only care that the record is being claimed by some single Claim Job.

 Here's what our `ContactActivityEvent` and `ClaimContactActivityEventsJob` might look like with this modification: